Continuing our investigation of the spirit of nature, we delved deeper into our relationship with trees.

 “Nothing can substitute for walking in nature, hearing birds, looking for shells on the beach, watching the daily growth of a flower in the garden.
 From the very beginning of life it is vital to maintain the link between the child and nature.” — Maria Montessori

-I believe that every adult has the responsibility to nurture a child’s creativity and I cannot think of a more awe-inspiring environment to do so, than outdoors in nature.
+I believe that every adult has the responsibility to nurture a child’s creativity and I cannot think of a more awe-inspiring environment to do so,

 At Educating the Heart we dedicate a whole chapter to our beautiful friends the Trees in our NATURE ART PROGRAM